 After the Aurora, Colorado shootings, Dan Baum wrote this in Harper’s.
 I don’t necessarily agree with what he wrote, but it’s worth a look (as is his longer piece about concealed carry, which you can find at Harper’s archives).

-I usually read what Jeffrey Toobin has to say about things.
+I sometimes see what Jeffrey Toobin has to say about things.

 Firmin Debrabander examines some NRA thinking.